AdobeDocs/dynamic-media-classic.en/help/using/sharpening-image.md

 * **Slider** - Determines the JPG compression level.
 This setting affects both file size and image quality.
 The JPG quality scale is 1-100.

 * **Enable JPG Chrominance Downsampling** - Because the eye is less sensitive to high-frequency color information than high-frequency luminance, JPEG images divide image information into luminance and color components.
 When a JPEG image is compressed, the luminance component is left at full resolution, while the color components are downsampled by averaging together groups of pixels.
-Downsampling reduces the data volume by one half or one third with almost no impact on perceived quality.
+Downsampling reduces the data volume by one-half or one-third with almost no impact on perceived quality.
 Downsampling is not applicable to grayscale images.
 This technique reduces the amount of compression useful for images with high contrast (for example, images with overlaid text).

 **Set company-wide sharpening options**

 If you do not use an Image Preset or pass specific Image Server sharpening protocols along the URL string, then your image is not sharpened when it is downsampled.
 However, if this lack of sharpening occurs, you can set default sharpening values, and then any image always has some sharpening.

-To set your company’s default sharpening options, go to **[!UICONTROL Setup]** > **[!UICONTROL Application Setup]** > **[!UICONTROL Publish Setup]** > **[!UICONTROL Image Server]**.
+To set your company's default sharpening options, go to **[!UICONTROL Setup]** > **[!UICONTROL Application Setup]** > **[!UICONTROL Publish Setup]** > **[!UICONTROL Image Server]**.
 If you set the Default Resampling Mode to **[!UICONTROL Sharp2]**, it always sharpens the image when downsampling.

 **Add sharpening to viewer presets**